rschristopher/ischristtrue.com/src/ancient-views/fall.md

 The entire cosmos changed.
 A serpent, most likely a seraphim (one of the highest of the heavenly hosts) rebelled against God along with man.
 Death entered the world, and thus began a striving for life in the face of death, a game of evolutionary fitness.
-And God strove with man.
+And yet God still strove with man.
-And there was a single language, the divine language.
+There was a single language, the divine language.
 And man was subject only to God.